 Sending your belongings

 In my opinion, it’s not necessary to send all of your belongings to China, as the majority of apartments or rooms are already furnished and buying clothing or home products is quite cheap.
 However, if you are moving as a family or for other reasons need to bring more things than you can check on the plane, there are many companies that can help you send your belongings.

 I recommend that you use a company that specializes in China, as clearing customs can be complicated at times and is going to be more or less rigorous depending on the good (or bad) contacts that the importation company has.

-Keep in mind that the following products are prohibited: poisons, precious stones, jewellery, coins, dollar bills, counterfeit money, weapons, ammo, digital materials (tapes, CDs, etc.) and any other printed material that could be considered harmful.
+Keep in mind that the following products are prohibited: poisons, precious stones, jewelry, coins, dollar bills, counterfeit money, weapons, ammo, digital materials (tapes, CDs, etc.), and any other printed material that could be considered harmful.

 The shipment can be made via air transport (more expensive but quicker, around a week) or sea transport (cheaper but slower, between one and two months).

 Finally, make sure that you properly protect your belongings against humidity and bangs, as they aren’t going to be treated with much care.